-ASGCR is held every year as a pre-conference satellite meeting of the Consortium of Universities for Global Health’s annual conference.
+ASGCR was created as a pre-conference satellite meeting of the Consortium of Universities for Global Health’s (CUGH) annual conference.
+It has grown to be an independent Symposium with key collaborators.
 Its goal is to increase recognition of global oncology as an important focus area within global health and reduce the burden of cancer worldwide.
 It does this by:

 - bringing together researchers, clinicians, program implementers, and advocates

 - providing an opportunity for real-time dissemination of evidence for collaborative cancer research and control, with a focus on highlighting work happening in and led by low- and middle-income countries